- Latest equipment and technology to be showcased to thousands of professionals

 Dr Jide Idris, Honourable Commissioner of Health, Lagos State, Nigeria said about the event: “Medic West Africa is a platform that contributes to the development of healthcare professionals by exposing them to new equipment, technology and knowledge enrichment.”

-According to Sanderson: “The congress is committed to keeping healthcare stakeholders updated on worldwide healthcare management thinking and experience while creating a forum for regional networking.
-It also highlights clinical specialties which give clinicians an opportunity to benchmark their skills and hear from some of the region’s leading clinicians.”
+According to Sanderson: “The Congress is committed to keeping healthcare stakeholders updated on worldwide healthcare management thinking and experience while creating a forum for regional networking.
+It also highlights clinical specialities which give clinicians an opportunity to benchmark their skills and hear from some of the region’s leading clinicians.”